-I accept responsibility for the preparation of the SPE, which details our annual performance measures and prospective financial statements, including the assumptions on which the financial statements are based, and information on the reportable class of outputs I intend to supply in the financial year.
+I accept responsibility for the preparation of the SPE, which details our annual performance measures and prospective financial statements.
+It includes the assumptions on which the financial statements are based, and information on the reportable class of outputs I intend to supply in the financial year.
 The prospective financial statements have been prepared in accordance with Generally Accepted Accounting Practice (NZ GAAP) and the Public Benefit Entity International Public Sector Accounting Standards (PBE IPSAS).
-As a Tier 2 entity with expenditure under \$30m (in fact \$2.657m), under PBE IPSAS we will look to apply the reduced disclosure requirements for reporting.
-I do not intend to update and republish the prospective financial statements.
+As a Tier 2 entity with expenditure under \$30m, under PBE IPSAS we will apply the reduced disclosure requirements for reporting.